caicai67/TeamGamefeels/Milestone2/TeamGameFeels_m3_readme.txt

 iv.
 Special Install Instructions

 	Developed using both Mac OS X 10.11 and Windows 10.
+	We currently support PS4 and PS3 controllers only.
+	X = Jump, exits sneak mode if pressed
+	O = Roll
+	L1 = Hold while running and jump to dive
+	R1 = Draw or Sheath sword
+	R2 = Draw sword if not already out, otherwise do a sword slash L3 = toggle sneak mode

 v.
 Game Testing Steps